 Preheat oven to 350°F. Lightly grease a muffin tin and set aside.

-In a large bowl, whisk all of the dry ingredients together.
-Make a well in the center and add the butter or oil, egg, vanilla, and milk (MISTAKE #2: I did not melt the butter, which forced me to overcompensate with extra milk, so the proportions were all wrong).
+In a large bowl, whisk all of the dry ingredients together (2 cups flour, 2 tbsp sugar, ½ tsp salt, 1 tsp baking powder).
+Make a well in the center and add the 4 tbsp butter or oil, 2 eggs, 2 tsp vanilla, and 1 cup milk (MISTAKE #2: I did not melt the butter, which forced me to overcompensate with extra milk, so the proportions were all wrong).
 Whisk batter until smooth.

 Spread half a spoonful of batter into each muffin slot (what are those even called?).
 Drop a tablespoon of the ganache in, and cover with more batter.